YingzeH/Multi-feature-SEIR/README.md

 The SEIR stochastic simulation.ipynb has the same sections as SEIR simulation.ipynb.

-The SEIR vs Real.ipynb compares the infection cases from classic SEIR model, multi-feature SEIR model, and confirmed cases in Allegheny county in US (covid_confirmed_usafacts.csv).
+The SEIR vs Real.ipynb compares the infection cases from classic SEIR model, multi-feature SEIR model, and confirmed cases in Allegheny and Hamilton county in US.